uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [Ontario Science Centre](https://www.ontariosciencecentre.ca)

-Located north of the city centre
-The Science Centre can be reached by taking the Line 1 subway to Eglinton station, followed by a bus, or by taking the Line 2 subway to Pape Station, also followed by a bus.
+Located north of the city centre, the Science Centre The Science Centre can be reached by taking the Line 1 subway to Eglinton station, followed by a bus, or by taking the Line 2 subway to Pape Station, also followed by a bus.

 ### [Blackcreek Pioneer Village]